aboutcode-org/scancode-toolkit/CONTRIBUTING.rst

   for scancode and other related tools.
 You can use your favorite IRC client or use the web chat at https://webchat.freenode.net/

-- a mailing list at https://lists.sourceforge.net/lists/listinfo/aboutcode-discuss
+- a mailing list at `sourceforge <https://lists.sourceforge.net/lists/listinfo/aboutcode-discuss>`_

 Bug reports
 ===========

-When reporting a bug at https://github.com/nexb/scancode-toolkit/issues please
+When reporting a bug at `issues <https://github.com/nexb/scancode-toolkit/issues>`_ please
 include:

 * Your operating system name, version and architecture (32 or 64 bits).